 However, Toshimaya’s building was destroyed in the Great Kanto earthquake in 1923 and was subsequently re-built in Mitoshiro-cho in Kanda, near Kamakura Waterfront.
 But the company suffered more misfortune when the premises were burned down in the Great Tokyo Air Raid of 10th March, 1945.
 Toshimaya later tried to restart its business on the same site, however, this was not possible as the area had been taken over by Allied occupation forces.
 Therefore, Toshimaya had to move once again, this time to where it now operates: Sarugaku-cho in Kanda.

-Later, Toshimaya span off the brewery into a separate company, Toshimaya Shuzou Sake Brewery Co., Ltd. After derequisition, Toshimaya built another building on the previous site at Mitoshiro-cho, and established Toshimaya Building Co., Ltd.
+Later, Toshimaya span off the brewery into a separate company, Toshimaya Shuzou Sake Brewery Co., Ltd. (Higashi-murayama city, Tokyo).
+After derequisition, Toshimaya built another building on the previous site at Mitoshiro-cho, and established Toshimaya Real Estate Co., Ltd. (Kanda Toshimaya at present)

 Our brewery brews sake, shirozake and mirin (sweet cooking sake).
 Our premium sake, Kinkon (Golden Wedding Anniversary in English), has been awarded numerous gold prizes at the Annual Japan Sake Awards, and is used as the sacred sake at the famous Meiji Jingu Shrine as well as Kanda Myojin Shrine.

-At present, Toshimaya is one of the largest Tokyo-based dealers of soy sauce and mirin, which are essential ingredients in soba – or buckwheat noodle – soups.
-We seek to play an important role in Japan’s food retailing industry by supplying quality products to our customers.
+At present, Toshimaya is dealing soy sauce and mirin, which are essential ingredients in soba – or buckwheat noodle – soups.
+We seek to play an important role in development of Japanese food by supplying quality products to our customers.

 Since the founding of our business, which has sake at its core, Toshimaya has always observed the family motto passed on by word of mouth: “The customer and sincerity – first”.
 Our company’s code of conduct is based on “Continuity with Change”, whereby we preserve what should be preserved, while changing what needs to be changed.